SPOILER ALERT ⚠

 It Keeps Going and Going and Going…

 When cousin Wesley finds out that Eric has been less than honorable with Raven, he challenges the Duke to a duel.
-Wesley is wounded in the swordfight, Eric is scarred, and later Raven’s sister gets married.
+Wesley is wounded in the swordfight, Eric gets scarred, and later Raven’s sister gets married.
 Then Eric sweeps Raven off to his estate, declaring his love for her before they finally get it on.
 But Raven can’t be with Eric, because remember reasons!
-So she flees to America to mooch off other family members and his book is only halfway through, and… OMG, make it stop!
+So she flees to America to mooch off other family members, and his book is only halfway through, and… OMG, make it stop!

 Eric follows Raven to America, blah, blah, blah, a possible other woman makes an appearance, blah, blah, blah, Eric and Raven reunite, blah, blah, blah, villain seeks revenge, blah, blah, blah, happy ending.

 Events happened, characters engaged in dialogue, time passed on, and it was so dull.
 All the pieces were in place, but the story was lifeless, like a dead frog connected to a car battery by jumper cables.
 Turn the ignition all you want; there’s just no spark here, no animation.